gdalessi/OpenMORe/README.md

 - Latex must be installed (for the plots' labels)

+# **Installation**:
-**Installation**: if the libraries requirements are satisfied, clone or download the repo.
+If the libraries requirements are satisfied, clone or download the repo.
 After that, go to the OpenMORe folder from your terminal (where the file *setup.py* is located) and type: `python setup.py install`.

+# **Test**:
-**Test**: it is possible to check if the installation process was successful running the tests.
+It is possible to check if the installation process was successful running the tests.
 To do that, just type:
 - `python -m unittest tests/test_PCA.py`
 - `python -m unittest tests/test_sampling.py `
 - `python -m unittest tests/test_clustering.py `